Hours: 2018/2019 Series Events will be safelight with 2:00 PM weigh-in

 The FAN High School Fishing Series and committee expect strict adherence to the following rules by all contestants.
 In the event of an emergency, please call 911 first and then notify the tournament director.

-- PARTICIPATION AND ELIGIBILITY • Participation in the series is open to 7th, 8th, 9th, 10th, 11th and 12th grade students.
+- PARTICIPATION AND ELIGIBILITY • Must be a FAN member in good standing.
+Participation in the series is open to 6th,7th, 8th, 9th, 10th, 11th and 12th grade students.
+All Students must be academically eligible as defined by their School District.
 Contestants must also have the signature of a parent or legal guardian in the provided space on the liability form.
 Contestants must have in their possession a current student identification card from their school (or proof of grade level for those home schooled) and a valid fishing license for the waters they fish (for students aged 17 or older).
 Contestants are required to follow all applicable federal, state and local regulations and laws.
 Any violation of such regulations and laws may result in disqualification from the tournament.
 Each team will consist of two eligible contestants and one boat captain.
 No student boat captains.
 No boats with less than two student anglers will be allowed.
 If a situation arises where a student fails to show up to complete a two-student team, the tournament director may choose to pair two individual students from two separate teams into a single boat to compete together as a team to satisfy the goal of all students being able to fish.
 The Tournament Director may also request you to provide an observer in a boat for hardship cases.
 There is no limit to the number of teams accepted from each school or club for the qualifying tournaments.
-Points will be awarded to each individual team based on tournament placing, and those points will be recorded for each individual student so clubs may vary team partner pairings for each of the qualifying tournaments.
+Points will be awarded to each individual team based on tournament placing, and those points will be recorded for each individual student, so clubs may vary team partner pairings for each of the qualifying////F tournaments.
 Tournament officials reserve the right to reject any application to fish for any reason whatsoever.

 - Championship qualifications